ivogeorg/FCND-Environment/README.md

-# FCND-Term1-Starter-Kit

-Starter kit for FCND Term 1.
-Python 3 is used for the entirety of term 1.
+# FCND Environment for Backyard Flyer and Motion Planning

+Python 3 is used for the first 2 projects and the exercise notebooks throughout the course.
+The Controls and Estimation projects are in C++ and have their own environment.

+The [FCND Simulator](https://github.com/udacity/FCND-Simulator) ([binaries](https://github.com/udacity/FCND-Simulator-Releases)) is used for [Backyard Flyer](https://github.com/ivogeorg/FCND-Backyard-Flyer), [Motion Planning](https://github.com/ivogeorg/FCND-Motion-Planning), and the optional [Python Controls](https://github.com/ivogeorg/FCND-Controls-Python) project.

 Packages used: